 "You are not doing this for yourself," he said, "but for generations yet unborn."
 Stunned by his words, I sat back in my chair and stopped my silent whining and complaining.
 I began to feel embarrassed that I had given in to my selfish feelings.

 I wondered about this Dr. Martin Luther King, Jr., a man of medium height, chocolate complexion like mine, and an almost ordinary appearance, except for his eyes and powerful carriage.
 What spiritual energy propelled him always forward?
-When did he know about God's will that I had not yet learned?
+What did he know about God's will that I had not yet learned?

 Now, 50 years after the Brown decision, and some 47 years after that meeting—just as I do at this time every year—I think more about Dr. King, about who he really was, and what he stood for.
 Just as he promised, I have survived, against all odds.
 I know it was the act of stopping to listen to God, as Dr. King also did, that sustained me.
 A line from the Bible—and one that Mary Baker Eddy also quotes in Science and Health—is that we must "pray without ceasing" (I Thess.
 5:17; p.
 15).
 I know I am here today because of unceasing prayer, and from taking time to ponder God's will for me.